radon-h2020/radon-ctt/README.md

       1. Edit the file in the editor
       1. File -> Save as YAML -> `radonctt-openapi.yaml`
 1. For regenerating the CTT server stub, execute `generate_python_flask_stubs.sh`

-## Examples

-The following sections describe the use case examples we use as first application scenarios.

-In general, the steps in RadonCTT are as follows:
-1. *Create a project* by providing a name and the URL to the repository that is supposed to be tested.
-1. *Create test artifacts* by specifying the paths to the TOSCA artifacts used for the system under test (SUT) and the test infrastructure (TI).
-This step collects all information necessary for the following deployment and execution steps.
-1. The *create deployment* step first deploys the SUT and TI using the opera orchestrator.
-When both have been deployed  successfully, the endpoints of the deployed services are known and can be used to execute the actual tests in the following step.
-1. *Create execution* provides the TI with the test configuration including dynamic properties required for a successful execution (e.g., IP address of the SUT) and then triggers the start of the test execution.
-1. Finally, after the test has finished, the results of the test execution can be obtained using the *results* section of the API.

-### Weaveworks SockShop

-The [SockShop](https://github.com/microservices-demo/microservices-demo) is an open-source microservice example implementation using docker containers and a wide range of configurations for easy deployment (e.g., `docker-compose` and Kubernetes).
-We [forked the project on GitHub](https://github.com/radon-h2020/demo-ctt-sockshop) and enriched it with artifacts for usage with the RadonCTT tool as a way to showcase the process of using RadonCTT with an existing project.